 Receivable accruals may be prepared as needed and authorized by the CFO.
 Receivable accruals are those amounts that are reasonably known and quantifiable.
-The charter school should require that fiscal year-end receivable accruals be quantified and recorded no later than August 15.
+The charter school should require fiscal year-end receivable accruals to be quantified and recorded no later than allows for the preparation of financial statements.